pwbriggs/music-assistant.github.io/docs/integration.md

     You need to set-up the players and music sources within Music Assistant itself.

 !!! note
     The HA integration will create new media_player entities for those player types which are supported natively by MA.
-To see the names of those players go to `settings > devices & services > integrations > music assistant`.
+To see the names of those players go to `HA settings>>Devices & services>>Integrations>>Music Assistant` and view the entities.
 It is these players that need to be targeted in your automations.

 ## Service Calls